Davidholmes1993/groupwork_lrg/README.md

 directory as the one from Github named groupwork_lrg

 <h2>Testing</h2>

-Run test file using pytest version 4.1.1
+Unit testing for functions from the exon_coordinates_finder.py program can be performed by running the test file using pytest version 4.1.1

 `pip install -U pytest`